graemephi/seeminacalc/readme.md

 # [SeeMinaCalc](https://seeminacalc.glitch.me/)

-A tool for visualising the (currently 171-dimensional) parameter space of `MinaCalc`, the difficulty calculator for the rhythm game [Etterna](https://github.com/etternagame/etterna).
+A tool for visualising the (currently 323-dimensional) parameter space of `MinaCalc`, the difficulty calculator for the rhythm game [Etterna](https://github.com/etternagame/etterna).

-The intended target is WebAssembly.
-The only way to get data into the program is by drag and drop from the browser.
-Native executables are for development only.

 ## Building

-Only windows and emscripten are supported.
-However, the build process is very simple so if you're comfortable with C/C++ it shouldn't be hard to get it running for other systems / compilers.
+Only clang on windows and emscripten are supported.
+However, the ninja/makefiles are very simple so if you're comfortable with C/C++ it shouldn't be hard to get it running for other systems / compilers.

 For native binaries using clang,